 DR. SEUSS’ THE LORAX

-An eye-popping, 3D computer-animated update of the beloved original book and 1972 cel-animated movie, Dr. Seuss’ The Lorax features the frenetic and hilarious voices of Danny DeVito, Ed Helms, Zac Efron, Taylor Swift and Betty White.
-Directed by Chris Renaud, the film follows Ted, the previously unnamed 12-year-old boy living in a world devoid of nature who searches for the one thing that will win over the girl of his dreams.
+An eye-popping, 3D computer-animated update of the beloved original book and 1972 cel-animated TV movie, Dr. Seuss’ The Lorax features the frenetic and hilarious voices of Danny DeVito, Ed Helms, Zac Efron, Taylor Swift and Betty White.
+Directed by Chris Renaud, the film follows Ted, a 12-year-old boy living in a world devoid of nature who searches for the one thing that will win over the girl of his dreams.
 To find it, he must first discover the story of the Lorax, the grumpy yet charming creature who fights to protect his world.
 (PG, 86 min, Illumination Entertainment, 2012)

 In addition to featuring the series in theater email blasts, website promotion, through local press mentions, on community boards, and through the Chatham PTA, we plan to distribute a large theater poster, smaller posters, and postcards in shops and local businesses that serve families with young children.
 We will also collaborate our promotion efforts with family- and child-oriented community groups on social media and with the Chatham School District and Chatham Public Library.